Loading...

 Portion Control

-Reduce the portion size of the khaman dhokla and tea.
-Smaller portions will lead to a smaller glucose response.
+Start by reducing the portion size of the Khaman Dhokla and tea.
+Smaller portions will generally lead to a smaller glucose spike.

 Protein Pairing